-A hard carrying case ensures the safety of your sewing machine while on the go.
+A sewing machine carrying bag or trolley ensures the safety of your sewing machine while on the go.
 Since sewing is not a static profession, you may need to move your sewing machine to class, a client place, or a sewing conference.

 This is different from a dust cover.
 While a dust cover helps to protect from weather element while static, hard carry case protects while in motion.

 This is because you are not using a ruffler.
 With a ruffler, you need not waste any sweat in getting that ruffled skirt, curtain or pleated dress sewn.
 A ruffler is a sewing machine accessory that helps you make perfectly sized pleats and stitches by holding the fabric in place.

 A ruffler is a must have sewing accessory especially those into mass production.
 It makes your job fast and easier.

 To hem the edges of skirts, pants or straight fabrics, you must struggle with a needle and thread.
 Do you spend several hours to carefully come up with the perfect hem?
 If yes, this should not be the case anymore.
 Save yourself time and stress; get yourself this accessory.